send link to app

 -------------------------

-The PDF report will contain guideline based recommendations and whether or not your require interventions.
-Discussing this with your doctor can help make better decisions.
+The PDF report will contain guideline-based recommendations, including whether or not you may require interventions.
+Discussing this with your doctor can help you make better decisions.

 Please note